Cluster configuration v23

 This option is not meaningful for the "bare" platform, where TPA has no control over which distribution is installed.

-TPA can enable any 2ndQuadrant or EDB software repository that you have access to through a subscription.
+TPA can enable any EDB software repository that you have access to through a subscription.
+By default, TPA will install any product repositories that the architecture requires.

-More detailed explanation of how TPA uses 2ndQuadrant and EDB repositories is available here
+More detailed explanation of how TPA uses EDB repositories is available here and on the page for each architecture.

-Specify --2Q-repositories source/name/maturity … or --edb-repositories repository … to specify the complete list of 2ndQuadrant or EDB repositories to install on each instance in addition to the 2ndQuadrant public repository.
+Specify --edb-repositories repository … to specify the complete list of EDB repositories to install on each instance.

 Use this option with care.
 TPA will configure the named repositories with no attempt to make sure the combination is appropriate.

-To use these options, you must export TPA_2Q_SUBSCRIPTION_TOKEN=xxx or export EDB_SUBSCRIPTION_TOKEN=xxx before you run tpaexec.
-You can get a 2ndQuadrant token from the 2ndQuadrant Portal under "Company info" in the left menu, then "Company".
+To use this options, you must export EDB_SUBSCRIPTION_TOKEN=xxx before you run TPA.
 You can get an EDB token from enterprisedb.com/repos.

 Local repository support